binipringle/legalresearch/_texts/0-section0.md

 [^19]: Law review article.
 Author, title, volume, journal (abbreviations at T.13), first page, pinpoint page, year in parentheses.
 [^20]: A.L.R. annotation.
 Author, title, volume, journal (abbreviations at T.13), first page, pinpoint page, year in parentheses.

+---

+## Finding cases

+- I have one case, I need more.
+- Read cases, statutes, secondary sources cited by my case
+- Use Shepard's and Citing References to find new cases that cite my case and secondary sources
+- Headnotes and digests: topic & key number (West) Headnotes (Lexis)
+- Topic & key number were in margins of physical volumes of West Case Reporter
+- West Key Number System is online tool now

+## Citators

+- Shepard's (Lexis)
+- Citing References/Keycite (West)

+**Use citators to:**

+1. make sure legal authority is still good law
+2. double check legal authority is still good law
+3. find other relevant legal authority that cite my case
+4. find relevant secondary sources

+### The seven Shepards signals

+- **Red stop sign:** warning - negative treatment.
+Does not always mean not good law.
+Possible negative history or treatment and needs review; maybe a part is not good, but other parts are still good.
+- **Red exclamation mark in white circle:** negative case treatment indicated for statute
+- **Orange square:** validity questioned by cititng references
+- **Yellow triangle:** caution - possible negative treatment
+- **Green diamond:** positive treatment indicated
+- **Blue circle with A:** cited and neutral analysis indicated
+- **Blue circle with I:** cited references available

+### Keycite status flags

+- **Red flag:** case or administrative decision no longer good law for at least one of its points
+- **Yellow flag:** case or administrative decision has some negative history but has not been reversed or overruled
+- **Blue-striped flag:** case has been appealed to U.S. Court of Appeals or U.S. Supreme Court
+- **Overruling risk:** warning indicating case or administrative decision may no longer be good for at least one point of law based on its reliance on an overruled or otherwise invalid prior decision

+---